huggingface/datasets/datasets/banking77/README.md

 ### Data Instances

-An example of 'train' looks as follows.
+An example of 'train' looks as follows:
 ```
 {
   'label': 0, # integer label corresponding to "card_arrival" intent